SHOFCO aerial water supply

 Approach

-SHOFCO extracts ground water from deep boreholes, treats it to make it safe for use, and then distributes it to kiosks via an overhead network of pipes and storage tanks.
+SHOFCO extracts ground water from deep boreholes, treats it to make it safe for consumption, and then distributes it to kiosks via an overhead network of pipes and storage tanks.
 The elevated distribution system reduces tampering, and the high visibility of leaks ensures that they are repaired swiftly, helping to save water.
 In 2021, they had 24 water kiosks located throughout Kibera.

 Social Impact